 1. Take very good care to hydrate when you’re not fasting.

-2. Have a health professional support you through the process.
+2. Have a health professional support you throughout the process.

 3. Bear in mind that the benefits you experience from dry fasting will depend on lots of factors, like: